-6 of New York City's best winter rooftops
+From Midtown to Williamsburg: 6 of New York City's best winter rooftops

 Getting a spot in one of 17 igloos, all first-come, first-serve, requires advance planning, i.e., send one member of your party early before the line is around the block.

 Each igloo, newly-designed this year, can accommodate up to 12 people.
 For everyone else, there are robes and heating lamps.
-There's a pre-paid reservation option at a cost of $40 person on weekends and $60 from Monday through Thursday with the money going toward food and drink if you don't want to take a chance on snagging a spot.
+There's a pre-paid reservation option at a cost of $60 per person every night and $40 for weekend brunch with the money going toward food and drink if you don't want to take a chance on snagging a spot.

 The views, whether from your igloo perch or one of the benches, are worth any hassle.
 You may not even mind drinking your Apple Pie Cider -- a winter specialty of the house made with vodka, apple cider, whipped cream and cinnamon -- out of a paper coffee cup.